NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```
 !!! question  Take a look at some of the resistance genes and plasmids- why might the blaCTX-M-27 gene be of concern?

-### Advanced
-1. Now that you have identified the drug-resistance genes for one sample, how about performing the steps on the remaining samples e.g. Ecoli_Japan_2.fastq.gz, what are your results?
-Please note you will not have to perform PycoQC/ trimming/ Kraken filtering on the remaining samples.

 ### Step 7.
 Pan-genome Analysis
 **Please activate a new codespace pangenome!**